charlesneimog/py4pd/docs/index.md

     ??? example end "Python Code"

-        To illustrate the statement "Python offers a more accessible and user-friendly alternative that C and C++", presented earlier, here is an example of Python code:
+        To illustrate the statement "Python offers a more accessible and user-friendly alternative than C and C++", presented earlier, here is an example of Python code:

         ``` py